Dr.Qingsong XiaoPh.D., O.M.D., L.AcChief Practitioner and Founder

 Darin ZimmermanL.AcTeam Practitioner

-Moreover, Darin has been collaborating with Dr. Xiao in a diabetes research project at EMed Research Center for 3 courses since 2016.
+Darin collaborated with Dr. Xiao in the 3 diabetes research project courses held under EMed Research Center that began in 2016.

 Masters of Acupuncture from Phoenix Institute of Herbal Medicine and Acupuncture; Bachelors of Science from Olivet Nazarene University